BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

    uuid value.
    This server id is used to identify the watchdog server to the [MSP Challenge server](https://github.com/BredaUniversityResearch/MSPChallenge-Server).
+   Keep the watchdog running, waiting for connection from the server.
 1. Now you need manually register the watchdog in the [Settings](http://localhost/manager/setting) of the Server Manager web application.
 For a local development setup, the default url is: http://localhost/manager/setting.